evylang/evy/docs/spec.md

 Empty composite literals, `[]` and `{}`, can be assigned to variables or parameters of any subtype, such as `[]string` or `{}num`.
-This is because empty composite literals are generic, meaning that they can be matched to any subtype.
+This is because empty composite literals are untyped, meaning that they can be matched to any subtype.

 ```evy